computationalmystic/project4-group7/README.md

 ## Website
 ### Note
-**Note: I recommend you run our website in Chrome, and click the "load unsecured javascript" in the address bar to see our visualization of data**
+**Note: I recommend you run our website in Chrome, and click the "load unsecured javascript" in the address bar to see our visualization of data.
+If you open it in Safari, it may now work unless you go to the browser settings and modify some of them**
 ### Website URL
 https://computationalmystic.github.io/project4-group7/
 ### Description